PoldeDalmau/Argon_MD/journal.md

 Alberto: Improve the journal and plot the distances and energies
 Pol: Create the atomic_distances function and switch the code to 3D

-Milestones: we were able to implement the dimensionless units and compute the energy using the minimal image convention implemented in the atomic_distances function (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Week2_complete.ipynb#L157-178) and we were able to plot the relative distances and the energies over time (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Plot%20of%20positions%20and%20energies%20-%20Week2.png).
+Milestones: we were able to implement the dimensionless units and compute the energy using the minimal image convention implemented in the atomic_distances function [Skeleton lines 126-158](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L126-158) and we were able to plot the relative distances and the energies over time (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Plot%20of%20positions%20and%20energies%20-%20Week2.png).
 After a few steps, the relative distance reaches a minimum (close to zero) for which the kinetic energy becomes massive and the total energy is not conserved.
 Compared to week 1, we removed the majority of useless for loops and replaced them with numpy funcionalities, but some for loops are still there.
-LJ forces without loops: https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Plot%20of%20positions%20and%20energies%20-%20Week2.png
+LJ forces without loops: [Skeleton lines 165-196](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L165-196)
-Energy without loops: kinetic (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Week2_complete.ipynb#L228-231) and potential (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Week2_complete.ipynb#L228-231)
+Energy without loops: kinetic [Skeleton lines 219-234](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L219-234) and potential [Skeleton lines 237-259](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L237-259)
 (due 21 February 2021, 23:59)

 ## Week 3
-Managed to correct errors with previous week's code (see Week2_complete.ipynb) and implement verlet method (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Week3.ipynb#L187-194) for more than 2 particles (only tested for 3 particles thus far).
+Managed to correct errors with previous week's code (see Week2_complete.ipynb) and implement verlet method [Skeleton lines 208-215](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L208-215) for more than 2 particles (only tested for 3 particles thus far).
 Many of the for loops that slow down the code have not been removed.
 No attempt at structuring the code has been done this week.
-The functions calculating the potential energy (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Week3.ipynb#L229-239) and the force (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Week3.ipynb#L146-165) were promoted to n-particles.
+The functions calculating the potential energy [Skeleton lines 237-259](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L237-259) and the force [Skeleton lines 165-196](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L165-196) were promoted to n-particles.

 (due 28 February 2021, 23:59)